 Varnish is a durable topcoat used to protect surfaces and paints from moisture, water, scratches, and other damage.
 But, can you apply varnish over old varnish?

-You can apply varnish over old varnish, but you must sand and prime the old coating first.
-Varnish, when dry, forms a thick and glossy layer that repeals any type of liquid, including sealants and paints.
+You can apply varnish over old varnish, but you must either sand the old varnish coating or apply a paint primer between the two.

 Related Read: How To Apply Varnish With a Roller?

 How To Apply Varnish Over Old Varnish?

 To apply varnish over old varnish, do the following things.

 - Apply Paint Primer (Optional).

 Clean the varnish finish with warm soapy water to remove dirt, dust, and debris that can prevent a new coating from adhering.
 Since varnish is transparent (colorless), the dirt and dust will show once the new coating dries.

 Sand the varnish finish with medium-grit sandpaper (100-grit) to remove imperfections and create tiny pores (holes) that the new coating can penetrate.